nuuuwan/news_lk3_data/README.md

 *2025-08-22 07:58:00* · [`economynextcom`](https://economynext.com/fonterra-sells-most-downstream-businesses-including-in-sri-lanka-to-lactalis-237766/) · `en`

-ECONOMYNEXT – New Zealand’s Fonterra said it had agreed to sell most of its consumer, ingredients and foodservice businesses including in Sri Lanka to France based Lactalis for 3.845 billion dollars.
+ECONOMYNEXT – New Zealand’s Fonterra said it had agreed to sell most of its consumer, ingredients and foodservice businesses including in Sri Lanka to France based Lactalis for 3.845 billion New Zealand dollars.

 “The sale comprises Fonterra’s global Consumer business (excluding Greater China) and Consumer brands; the integrated Foodservice and Ingredients businesses in Oceania and Sri Lanka; and the Middle East and Africa Foodservice business,” the dairy co-operative said in a statement.